jake-chipps/friendometer/_docs/guides/storytelling-guide.md

 else turn all the leds off.
 ```
 I knew that I needed to tell the computer to turn off the LEDs if *sound level* is
-less than 120 because my code is in a forever block, and unless the computer is
+less than 120 because my code is in a *forever* block, and unless the computer is
 specifically told to turn the LEDs off, they will not turn off.
+This is because
+my Ledger Art Project LEDs are controlled by the *digital write* block, which
+only updates if it is called again.
 Since I only want
 the project to run when I am telling my story, I needed to add this code.

 At this point, I did not have a way to turn off the Ledger Art Project LEDs.
-So I created two functions that would turn off all of the LEDs.
+So I created a function that would turn off all of the LEDs.

 ![all off function](../guides/guide-resources/sto-all-off.png)